Our products

 Can pil pil be made without chili?

 Yes, but it loses its character.
 If you don't like spice, use only half a chili without seeds.
-The touch of mild heat is an essential part of the dish.
-Without chili, it's more like a "mild gambas al ajillo" than a proper pil pil.
+The touch of mild spiciness is an essential part of the dish.
+Without chili, it's more of a "mild gambas al ajillo" than a true pil pil.

 What oil is best for gambas al pil pil?

 Mild extra virgin olive oil (Arbequina or Hojiblanca).
 An intense Picual oil can overpower the shrimp's flavor.
-The oil must be of good quality because it is a main ingredient, not just a cooking medium: you'll be eating the oil by dipping bread.
+The oil must be of good quality because it's a main ingredient, not just a cooking medium: you'll be eating the oil by dipping bread.

-Can gambas al pil pil be made without a clay pot?
+Can you make shrimp pil pil without a clay pot?

-Yes, it can be cooked in a cast iron or steel pan.
-But the presentation in individual clay pots is not just aesthetic: the clay retains heat and keeps the oil bubbling longer at the table, which is part of the dish's experience.
+Yes, you can cook it in a cast-iron skillet or steel pan.
+But the individual clay pot presentation is not just aesthetic: the clay retains heat and keeps the oil bubbling longer at the table, which is part of the dish's experience.

 Conclusions

-Gambas al pil pil are proof that Spanish cuisine creates masterpieces with few ingredients.
-Four elements (shrimp, oil, garlic, chili), a clay pot, and five minutes of cooking.
-The magic lies in the quality of each ingredient and not overcooking.
+Gambas al pil pil proves that Spanish cuisine creates masterpieces with just a few ingredients.
+Four elements (prawns, oil, garlic, chili), an earthenware pot, and five minutes of cooking.
+The magic lies in the quality of each ingredient and not overcooking them.

-Two rules that never fail: the best quality shrimp you can afford and golden garlic, but never burnt.
+Two unfailing rules: the best quality prawns you can afford and golden, never burnt, garlic.
 With that, everything else falls into place.

 Maria José Sáez Pastor